European shares drop on global slowdown fears

 LONDON, Aug 20 (Reuters) - European stock markets extended their losing streak on Thursday, with benchmark indexes in Frankfurt and London hitting seven-month lows as fears of a global economic slowdown took hold.

-The Athens stock market also fell around 3 percent as the country’s prime minister looked set to call early elections in a bid to quell a rebellion in his leftist Syriza party and seal support for a tough bailout programme.

-The pan-European FTSEurofirst 300 equity index was down 1.2 percent at 1,488.63 points.
-The index’s losses for August have already matched those for June, which itself was the worst month in two years for the FTSEurofirst.

-Minutes from the U.S. Federal Reserve’s July meeting dented expectations for a rate hike in mid-September, amid worries over lagging inflation and slowing growth in China that have impacted global financial markets.
+Minutes from the U.S. Federal Reserve’s July meeting dented expectations for a rate hike in mid-September, amid worries over lagging inflation and slowing growth in China that have hit riskier assets around the world.

-There were some decent European corporate figures out, with shares of Dutch retailer Ahold rising 2.6 percent after a solid rise in profits.
+While there was some good news from Europe’s second-quarter earnings season, with shares of Dutch retailer Ahold up 3.5 percent after a solid rise in profits, some traders pointed to lofty valuations relative to history and a darkening outlook for corporate earnings.

-However, Deutsche Bank managing director Nick Lawson wrote to clients that earnings expectations for Europe were ‘probably too high’, while others pointed to the ongoing negative pressure caused by worries over China.

-Germany’s DAX index, which contains major carmakers that export to China, weakened by 0.8 percent, while the euro zone’s blue-chip Euro STOXX 50 index fell 1.1 percent.

-Mark Evans, fund manager at Taube Hodson Stonex Partners, said a domestic recovery within Europe - helped by economic stimulus measures from the European Central Bank (ECB) - could offset problems caused by the slowdown in China.
+“The current earnings expectations for Europe given the global growth outlook are probably too high and it may require additional action from the ECB (European Central Bank),” Deutsche Bank Managing Director Nick Lawson said in a note to clients.

+The shares of automotive supplier Continental fell 1.7 percent after profits declined at family-owned Schaeffler AG, the biggest shareholder in Continental, while other auto stocks also lost ground.

-Nevertheless, concerns over China - which is a leading global consumer of commodities - pushed the shares of major oil companies down on Thursday, with the STOXX Europe 600 Oil & Gas Index dropping 0.7 percent.
+With commodities markets in the grip of a sell-off that showed little sign of slowing, the shares of major oil companies also slid, with the STOXX Europe 600 Oil & Gas Index dropping 1.6 percent.